Gas phase appearance and disappearance as a problem with complementarity constraints: Numerical experiment

-We consider a one-dimensional core with length $\mbox{L}=200\,\mbox{m}$, initially saturated with liquid $(s_\ell =1)$ and containing no hydrogen $(\chi_h^\ell =1)$.
+We consider a one-dimensional core with length $\mbox{L}=200\,\mbox{m}$, initially saturated with liquid $(s_\ell =1)$ and containing no hydrogen {$(\chi_h^\ell =0)$}.
 Hydrogen is injected at a given rate on the left.
 After a while the hydrogen injection is stopped.
 The problem is then to simulate the migration of hydrogen and to illustrate the gas appearance and disappearance phenomena.

-We calculate spacial evolutions of the liquid pressure, the total hydrogen molar density and the the gas saturation along the line.
-Computations are performed from the initial time up to the stationary state.\\[0.4cm]
+We calculate {spatial} evolutions of the liquid pressure, the total hydrogen molar density and the the gas saturation along the line.
+Computations are performed from the initial time up to the stationary state.